-Table 13.10: Household waste and recycling percentages for the three districts during the financial years 2017-18 and 2018-19197
+Table 13.10: Household waste and recycling percentages for the three districts during the financial years 2017-18 and 2018-19 197

-13.1.29 The consideration of 'Population' and 'Material Assets are broad matter and has been addressed under several SA Objectives: 5 'Housing'; 6 'Population and Communities' 7 'Deprivation'; 9 'Crime'; 10 Education'; 11 'Economy'; 12 'Transport and Access to Services'; and 14 'Natural Resources, Waste and Contaminated Land'.
-The effect of combining the assessment of these objectives, seeks to create places where residents live a high quality of life for longer, are well educated and have the necessary skills to gain employment and succeed in modern society.
-Indicators of these objectives include the proximity of development proposals to schools, accessibility to employment land and proximity to services and amenities.
+13.1.29 'Population' and 'Material Assets' are broad matters and have been considered under several SA Objectives: 5 'Housing'; 6 'Population and Communities' 7 'Deprivation'; 9 'Crime'; 10 Education'; 11 'Economy'; 12 'Transport and Access to Services'; and 14 'Natural Resources, Waste and Contaminated Land'.
+These combined objectives seek to create places where residents live a high quality of life for longer, are well educated and have the necessary skills to gain employment and succeed in modern society.
+Indicators for these objectives include the proximity of development proposals to schools, accessibility to employment land and proximity to services and amenities.